Zutatensuppe/robyottoko/README.md

 Robyottoko provides an interface for your twitch bots.

 Features are:
-- Respond to twitch chat with:
+- Respond to twitch chat or channel reward redemptions with:
   - static text
   - countdown
   - playing a sound
+  - playing a twitch clip
   - showing an image
   - translation of words (via dict.cc and jisho.org)
   - text returned from custom api
 - Song requests via youtube
   - up/down vote per song
+  - styleable via custom css
   - songs skippable, removable via chat or via interface
 - Speech to text, which can turn your voice into combinations of:
   - subtitles